BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation

 \section{Main Results}

-The complete model ranking results are shown in Figure~\ref{score_sequence}.
-Table~\ref{mainresults} presents the quantitative performance of all evaluated models across various tasks.
-From an overall performance perspective, ChatGPT-5 ranks first among all participating models with an average accuracy of 61.5\%, highlighting its comprehensive competitive advantage in financial scenarios.
-Furthermore, proprietary models such as Gemini-3 and Doubao-Seed-1.6 also demonstrate excellent performance, ranking within the top three across multiple tasks.
-Within the category of open-source models, Qwen3-235B-A22B-Thinking-2507 emerges as the top-performing model with an average accuracy of 53.3\%.
-In contrast, the leading financial model, Dianjin-R1, achieves an average accuracy of only 35.7\%, trailing Qwen3-32B by a margin of 5.6\%.
-We analyze this discrepancy from two perspectives: first, the training data for financial-specific models is primarily derived from open-source financial datasets centered on financial knowledge and simulated scenarios, which fail to map the complex characteristics of real-world financial business environments; second, although Dianjin-R1 incorporates customer service Q\&A data, its business coverage remains narrow, making it difficult to adapt to more volatile and long-context practical business scenarios.
+The ranking results of the models under the zero-shot setting are shown in Figure \ref{score_sequence}, and Table \ref{mainresults} provides the complete quantitative results.
+Overall, GPT-5 ranks first with an average accuracy of 61.5\%, highlighting its comprehensive competitive advantage; proprietary models such as Gemini-3 and Doubao-Seed-1.6 performed outstandingly, ranking among the top three in multiple tasks.
+Among open-source models, Qwen3-235B-A22B-Thinking-2507 performed the best, reaching an average accuracy of 53.3\%.
+In contrast, the highest average accuracy among financial domain models was only 35.7\%, which is 5.6\% lower than Qwen3-32B of the same parameter scale.
+This gap stems from two factors: first, their training data is centered on open-source financial datasets, making it difficult to cover the complex characteristics of real-world financial business; second, their business coverage is narrow (e.g., only incorporating customer service Q\&A data), rendering them unable to adapt to actual scenarios with high volatility and long contexts.